eppic-team/eppic/README.md

 The software is divided into submodules:
 * eppic-cli: the command line interface
 * eppic-wui: the web graphical user interface, a front-end to the command line tool.
-Tou can see it working live at http://www.eppic-web.org
+You can see it working live at http://www.eppic-web.org

 Please note that the project was previously in two separate repositories (eppic-cli and eppic-wui) and has now been unified into a single repository here.